 Part-Time Research & Writing Internship

 The Illinois Supreme Court Commission on Professionalism seeks a law student interested in researching and writing about the legal profession while learning how the Commission is promoting increased civility, integrity and professionalism.
 The Commission’s offices are at Two Prudential Plaza, 180 N. Stetson Ave., Suite 1950, Chicago, IL.
 The position will require approximately 10-15 hours per week with pay of $30.00 per hour.
-This is a temporary position for the spring semester with the possibility of renewal for the summer.
+This is a temporary position for the remainder of the spring semester and for the summer.

 Specifically, the Intern’s responsibilities will include: